grame-cncm/guidolib/site/mkdocs/docs/api/overview.md

 ## Interfaces

-The Guido library API was originally designed as a C API.
+The Guido library API was originally designed as a C API but it's available also for the following languages:

-Since then, a [C++ interface](/dox/api/group__APICplusplus.html) has been designed over the C API.
+- **C++**: a [C++ interface](/dox/api/group__APICplusplus.html) has been designed over the C API.

-- Score layout: the library provides functions to parse a GMN file and to create the corresponding AR and GR.
-- Score pages access: result of the score layout is a set of pages.
-The library provides the necessary to change the page size, to query a score (pages count, current page number or the page number corresponding to a given music date.
-- The GUIDO Factory: the GUIDO Engine may be feeded with computer generated music using the GUIDO Factory.
-The GUIDO Factory API provides a set of functions to create a GAR from scratch and to convert it into a GGR.
-- Mapping: along with the GGR, the GUIDO Engine maintains a tree of graphical music elements.
-Each element has a bounding box and a date.
-The library includes the necessary to browse this tree and to retrieve elements by date or position.
+- **Java**: the Guido engine is available as a native library for Java.
+Thus the implementation is object oriented but the C API is globally respected: only the Guido prefix of the function names is not present in the methods names.
+See the [java documentation](/javadoc).
+- **Javascript**: the Guido engine is available as a Web Assembly [WASM] library for Javascript and published on [NPM](https://www.npmjs.com/package/@grame/guidolib).
+The implementation is based on the C++ interface.
+See the [javascript documentation](/jsdoc).
+- **Python**: a Python interface has been designed but has not been maintained for years.

+In addition, the Guido engine services are also available as [Web API](/webdoc).